-Lasers can be used to cut many types of thin metal, including sheet metal, into complex shapes with high precision.
-Pairing the high-energy density of a focused laser spot with on-axis gas assist allows for clean cuts that often require no further processing.
-Laser cutting of thin metals is used in many industries such as automotive, appliances, electronics (PCB), and many more.
+Lasers can cut many types of thin metal—including sheet metal and foils—into complex shapes with high precision.
+Pairing the focused, high-energy laser spot with on-axis gas assist achieves clean cuts that don’t require further processing.

 Laser cutting of thin metals is found in many industries, such as automotive, appliances, electronics, energy, medical device manufacturing—and more.
 Its advantages include:

 - Non-contact cuts.
 Lasers don’t require sharpening and replacing cutting blades.
 They also eliminate extra force on the thin metal—preventing warping and other damage.